hellowac/mapnik-wiki-zh-cn/WindowsInstallation.md

 Solution:

- * You likely have an older system and need to install the 2008 Visual Studio Runtime Libraries (msvcrt90.dll) from the [Microsoft Developer Network](http://www.microsoft.com/downloads/details.aspx?familyid=9B2DA534-3E03-4391-8A4D-074B9F2BC1BF&displaylang=en).
-If that does not fix it you may also be missing the [2005 version](http://www.microsoft.com/downloads/details.aspx?familyid=32BC1BEE-A3F9-4C13-9C99-220B62A191EE&displaylang=en)
+ * You likely have an older system and need to install the 2010 Microsoft Visual C++ 2010 Redistributable Package (`vcredist.exe`) from the [Microsoft](http://www.microsoft.com/en-us/download/details.aspx?id=5555).
- * This problem may also occur on a freshly installed system that is missing some dependecies or has an incompatible version of some DLLs.
-In my case I had to install the MSVC dependencies (vcredist_x86.exe) and additionally put a downloaded msvcr90.dll into the mapnik/lib folder.
  * You can get more information on what is missing or incompatible by examining mapnik.dll with [Dependency Walker](http://www.dependencywalker.com/).
 On a 64bit system you must use the 32bit Version.